papermerge/documentation/source/User's Manual/getting_started.rst

 format flower image is not a document in Papermerge sense.

 .. figure:: ../img/getting-started/pdf-png-jpeg-documents.png
+    :alt: documents created by ingest files of different formats

-	png and jpeg formats along with PDF are natively supported
+    Figure 1.
+Png and jpeg formats along with PDF are natively supported

 Usually office formats with .docx (Microsoft Word), .odt (Libre Office), .txt (plain text) are not good candidates for archiving - as by their nature they